Top Ancient Sites In Turkey

 Çatalhöyük is one of the most important of the ancient cities in Turkey.
 It is based on two hills forming an area of 37 hectares in southern Anatolia.
 The longer Eastern mound contains eighteen levels of Neolithic settlement between 7400 BC and 6200 BC, including murals, reliefs, sculptures, and other symbolic and artistic features.

-In the history of Çatalhöyük, people witness the evolution of social organization and cultural practices while adapting to a still life.
+people witness the evolution of social organization and cultural practices while adapting to a still life.

 The Western mound shows the development of cultural practices during the Chalcolithic period from 6200 BC to 5200 BC. Çatalhöyük provides important evidence of the transition from established villages to urban agglomerations, which has been going on in the same place for more than 2,000 years.
 It has a unique layout of streetless homes clustered back-to-back with rooftop access to the buildings.